koka-lang/koka/readme.md

 ```

-# More on Evidence Translation and Perceus
+# Evidence Translation and Perceus

 Koka compiles directly to plain C code without needing a garbage collector or runtime system.
 There are two crucial ingredients to make this possible: evidence translation and Perceus.